sdmcraft/SlingDynamo/README.md

 Table Structure in DynamoDB
 ===========================
-This is a specific table structure which is supported OOTB by this implementation.
+Below is a specific table structure which is supported OOTB by this implementation.
 This table structure is generic enough to store any data in hierarchial structure.
 The only requirement for this table is to have 4 columns in addition to other application specific columns. <br/>

 1. id (Number) - The unique identifier for a row
 2. child_id (Number) - Unique identifier of a child row in context of its parent row